858-926-7333

 TREATMENT OUTCOMES

 Research shows that clinicians who receive regular feedback about how a patient is doing will have better therapy outcomes.
 The above graph shows treatment outcomes for patients with whom I used the Depression Anxiety and Stress Scale 21 (also called the DASS 21) to track progress.
-Please note that I only included patients who showed an elevated score at the start of treatment.
+Please note that I only included patients who showed an elevated score at the start of treatment and who completed at least three sessions of therapy.

 Anxiety.
-The average patient struggling with anxiety came in with a score of 17 and ended with a score of 6.
-Meaning, on average, these patients started with a "severe" anxiety score and ended in the "normal" range.
+The average patient struggling with anxiety came in with a score of 17 (severe) and ended with a score of 5 (in the normal range).
+79.3% of patients experienced what is considered to be a clinically significant change in symptoms.

 Stress.
-The average patient struggling with stress came in with a score of 25 and ended with a score of 11.
-Meaning, on average, these patients started with a "moderate" stress score and ended in the "normal" range.
+The average patient struggling with irritability/stress came in with a score of 24 (moderate) and ended with a score of 10 (in the normal range).
+80.9% of patients experienced what is considered to be a clinically significant change in symptoms.